AdaCore/gnatstudio/docs/users_guide/editing.rst

   paste the text that was copied to the clipboard the previous time.

-  For example, if you use :menuselection:`Edit --> Copy` to copy the text "First", then copy the text "Second", select :menuselection:`Edit --> Paste` to insert "Second" at the current cursor position.
-If you then select :menuselection:`Edit --> Paste Previous`, "Second" is replaced by "First".
+  For example, if you use :menuselection:`Edit --> Copy` to copy the text :samp:`First`, then copy the text :samp:`Second`, select :menuselection:`Edit --> Paste` to insert :samp:`Second` at the current cursor position.
+If you then select :menuselection:`Edit --> Paste Previous`, :samp:`Second` is replaced by :samp:`First`.
 When reaching the end of this list, GPS starts from the beginning and again inserts the text that was copied to the clipboard most recently.

   The size of this list is controlled by the :menuselection:`General --> Clipboard Size` :index:`preference <preferences; general --> clipboard